ExplorViz-Archive/landscape-service/README.md

 Upon client requests, the service gathers all relevant records from the database and assembles this graph.
 It is then delivered to the requesting client in json format.

-For example, the following is the landscape graph for the [fibonacci example application](https://git.se.informatik.uni-kiel.de/ExplorViz/code/deployment/-/tree/master/example-applications/fibonacci).
+For example, the following JSON and image depict the landscape graph for our [custom-example-application](https://git.se.informatik.uni-kiel.de/ExplorViz/code/deployment/-/tree/master/example-applications/custom-app-demo).

 <details>
 <summary>Fibonacci Landscape JSON</summary>